Home Podcasts The Wall Street Skinny

 Episodes

-SpaceX IPO was the Distraction: The Truth About Google's Record Breaking $85 Billion Equity Raise Jun 11, 2026 1410 Send us Fan MailWhile everyone's been fixated on the SpaceX IPO, Google quietly pulled off the largest equity offering in history—roughly $85 billion—and basically front-ran the entire market to do it.
+How Google Front-Ran SpaceX with a Record Breaking $85 Billion Equity Raise Jun 11, 2026 1410 Send us Fan MailWhile everyone's been fixated on the SpaceX IPO, Google quietly pulled off the largest equity offering in history—roughly $85 billion—and basically front-ran the entire market to do it.
 In this episode of The Skinny on Wall Street, Kristen and Jen break down why a cash-printing machine like Alphabet would raise money at all, and why they did it in the most fascinating way poss

 SpaceX Just Rewrote the Rules of the Stock Market (And Most People Had No Idea) Jun 6, 2026 1883 Send us Fan MailIn this episode, we dig into one of the biggest market questions hiding behind the hype around mega IPOs: what happens to passive index investors when companies like SpaceX, Anthropic, and OpenAI go public?
 We ask why the VIX and major indices like the S&P 500 and Nasdaq look calm, while single-name stocks like Tesla are showing much higher implied volatility, and why the sprea